Last Updated: 06 March 2025

 PROFESSIONAL ASSOCIATIONS

-Computational Social Science Society of the Americas (CSSSA) – Secretary & Research Fellow of the Society
+Computational Social Science Society of the Americas (CSSSA) – President & Research Fellow of the Society

 Association for Public Policy Analysis & Management (APPAM)